guipdutra/awesome-geek-podcasts/README.md

 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
 * [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
+* [The Amp Hour](http://theamphour.com/) - Discussing the world of electronics design in an hour long(ish) weekly show.
 * [The Back to Front Show](http://backtofrontshow.com/) - The Back to Front show was started in 2013 by web industry veterans Keir Whitaker and Kieran Masterton.
 Over the first 40 episodes they have discussed everything from web design and development to startups and dog related tech.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
 * [The Bike Shed](http://bikeshed.fm/) - On The Bike Shed, hosts Derek Prior, Sean Griffin, Laila Winner, and guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and whatever else is drawing their attention, admiration, or ire this week.